Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 California provides robust protections for tenants facing unsafe living conditions.

-California Civil Code Section 1942 allows tenants to address serious habitability issues through “repair and deduct” remedies, where tenants can arrange and pay for necessary repairs (up to one month’s rent) and deduct the cost from future rent.
+Under California Civil Code Section 1942, tenants can address serious habitability issues through the “repair and deduct” remedy.
+This allows tenants to arrange and pay for necessary repairs (up to one month’s rent) and deduct the cost from future rent.
 However, this remedy requires proper notice and only applies to specific situations.

 California law prohibits landlord retaliation against tenants who report unsafe conditions, request repairs, or exercise their legal rights.
 Retaliatory evictions, rent increases, or harassment following legitimate complaints violate Civil Code Section 1942.5.